Set your screen to full size so the pictures won't be cut off on the edges.

 They wanted proof that I had flights into and out of the country, and

-they wanted receipts for of all my hotel reservations clear across the country.
+they wanted to see receipts for all of my hotel reservations clear across the country.

 But why on earth would I want to go to all the trouble of making and

-paying for plane flights and hotel reservations, if I didn’t even know for
+paying for plane and hotel reservations, if I didn’t even know for

 sure they would give me a visa?
 That